Bhanusri-1320/DotNet_Training_Notes/notes.md

 ## Structures in C#:
   - Class is a user defined type
   - structures are also user defined type
-  - structures in c# can conatain most of the members what a class can contain like Fileds, Mthods, constructors, properties etc.
+  - structures in c# can conatain most of the members what a class can contain like Fileds, Methods, constructors, properties etc.
   - Defining structure:

   <modifier> struct <Name>